 where $n_{39}$ is the total ULX rate and $L_b$ is the break luminosity.
 Parameters of the XLF fits and their uncertainties are probabilistically estimated in a bayesian framework, by sampling the XLF with 40000 Monte-Carlo trials using observed values and errors.
-Flat priors are applied on each parameter, in the ranges $n_{39} \in [0,1]$, $\alpha \in [0,2]$ (single powerlaw) and $n_{39} \in [0,1]$, $\alpha_1 \in [0.3,2]$, $\alpha_2 \in [0,2]$, $\log(L_{b}) \in [39,41]$ (broken powerlaw).
-Results from the single powerlaw and broken powerlaw fits of the deconvolved cumulative XLF are detailed in Tables \ref{tab:pl_params} and \ref{tab:bpl_params}.
-Unlike the XLF of elliptical galaxies, in spiral galaxies, the broken powerlaw fit is always preferred over a single powerlaw fit.
+Flat priors are applied on each parameter, in the ranges $n_{39} \in [0,1]$, $\alpha \in [0,2]$ (single power law) and $n_{39} \in [0,1]$, $\alpha_1 \in [0.3,2]$, $\alpha_2 \in [0,2]$, $\log(L_{b}) \in [39,41]$ (broken power law).
+Results from the single power law and broken power law fits of the deconvolved cumulative XLF are detailed in Tables \ref{tab:pl_params} and \ref{tab:bpl_params}.
+Unlike the XLF of elliptical galaxies, in spiral galaxies, the broken power-law fit is always preferred over a single power-law fit.
 However, the different catalogues disagree on the exact location of the break, even at the three sigma level.
 This discrepancy is further discussed in Section \ref{sec:4.1.2}.
-However, it is to be noted that all three datasets are well-fitted by a powerlaw breaking at $L_{X,break}=5\times 10^{39}$~erg~s$^{-1}$ (fixed parameter), with $\chi^2_r<1$.
+However, it is to be noted that all three datasets are well-fitted by a power law breaking at $L_{X,break}=5\times 10^{39}$~erg~s$^{-1}$ (fixed parameter), with $\chi^2_r<1$.

 Unlike the lower luminosity break seen in the XLF of elliptical galaxies at a few $10^{38}$ erg~s$^{-1}$ which is consistent with the Eddington limit of neutron star binaries \citep{KimFabbiano2010}, the physical origin of this higher luminosity break has been poorly understood.
 Previous works consider it as the suggestion for a different class of objects above the break luminosity, in particular intermediate mass black holes, as it corresponds to the Eddington luminosity of a $\sim 80 \mathrm{M}_\odot$ black hole \citep{Swartz2011,Wang2016,Kaaret2017}.
 The reasons for this break are further examined in Section \ref{sec:xlfbk}.